apomohab/confirm_Recomendation_ibm_studio_project/README.md

 RECOMMENDATIONS WITH IBM WATSON STUDIO
 ------------------------------------------
-The FIVE major aspects of this project is as follows:

-* I. Exploratory Data Analysis
-* II.
-Rank Based Recommendations
-* III.
-User-User Based Collaborative Filtering/Content based
-* IV.
-Matrix Factorization
-* V. Extras & Concluding
+For this project you will analyze the interactions that users have with articles on the IBM Watson Studio platform, and make recommendations to them about new articles you think they will like.
+Below you can see an example of what the dashboard could look like displaying articles on the IBM Watson Platform.

 Aims
 ----------------------
-The aim of this project is to analyse the user articles from `articles_community.csv` and the user interactions from `user-item-interactions.csv` and producing different recommendation engines and analyse their performance.
+The project will be divided into the following tasks

+ - I. Exploratory Data Analysis
+ - II.
+Rank Based Recommendations
+ - III.
+User-User Based Collaborative Filtering
+ - IV.
+Content Based Recommendations (EXTRA - NOT REQUIRED)
+ - V. Matrix Factorization

 File Structure